 Outboard Ignition System: How It Works

 All outboard motors require three basic things: fuel, air, and a source of ignition.
-If your outboard is getting fuel and air but has difficulty starting, misfires once it's running, or doesn’t start at all, the problem could be ignition system failure.
+If your outboard is getting fuel and air but has difficulty starting or misfires once it's running, the problem could be ignition failure.

 Before you can diagnose what the problem is, you should have a basic understanding of what your outboard ignition system does and how it works.
 An outboard’s ignition system is responsible for producing an electrical spark to ignite the mixture of fuel and air within the cylinder(s).
 In the case of a two-stroke motor, the fuel and air mixture also contains a small amount of oil to provide lubrication for the engine.

 The spark must occur at the precise moment the piston has fully compressed the fuel- air mixture within the cylinder.
 And the spark must be strong enough to ensure complete combustion of all the fuel.
 Additionally, if the engine has more than one cylinder, the ignition system must deliver a spark to each of the cylinders at the precise moment of full compression.